-The American Academy of Physician Associates (AAPA), on behalf of the nearly 190,000 PAs (physician assistants/physician associates) throughout the United States, would like to provide comments on the 2026 Inpatient Rehabilitation Facility (IRF) Prospective Payment System proposed rule.
+The American Academy of Physician Associates (AAPA), on behalf of the nearly 190,000 PAs (physician assistants/physician associates) throughout the United States, would like to comment on the 2026 Skilled Nursing Facilities Prospective Payment System proposed rule.
 While primarily a technical adjustment to the prospective payment system (PPS), the rule includes various policies that seek to streamline processes, decrease burden, and maximize the efficiency of care.
-Several outdated policies limiting the efficient provision of care persist in this setting.
-In the past, the Centers for Medicare and Medicaid Services (CMS) recognized these inefficiencies regarding care provision in IRFs and had proposed their removal before finalizing partial solutions.
-AAPA seeks to continue to work in partnership with CMS to identify and remove barriers to efficient care in IRFs, for the sake of patients, health professionals, and the Medicare program.
+PAs provide care to patients in the Skilled Nursing Facility (SNF) setting.
+However, several outdated policies persist in this setting that produce inefficient care provision.
+AAPA seeks to work in partnership with the Centers for Medicare and Medicaid Services (CMS) to identify and remove barriers to efficient care for the sake of patients, health professionals, and the Medicare program.
 It is within this context that we draw your attention to our comments.